 • scheduling around the moon cycle and menstruation cycles instead of the “9-5”

-• writing her own narrative of agriculture and climate action on this land
+• writing our own narrative of agriculture and climate action on this land

 • investing in alternative systems and structures that challenge capitalism and corporate greed in industrialized agriculture